Tyler Stephenson Preview, Player Props: Reds vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff is seventh in MLB with a collective 9.1 strikeouts per nine innings.
+- The Mariners pitching staff is 11th in the league with a collective nine strikeouts per nine innings.

-- The Mariners' 3.69 team ERA ranks first among all MLB pitching staffs.
+- The Mariners have the first-ranked team ERA across all league pitching staffs (3.71).

-- Mariners pitchers combine to give up 149 home runs (1.1 per game), the sixth-fewest in the league.
+- Mariners pitchers combine to allow 150 home runs (1.1 per game), the sixth-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.